-Your loan-to-value percentage is worked out by diving the mortgage amount by the property price and multiplying by 100.
+Your loan-to-value percentage is worked out by dividing the mortgage amount by the property price and multiplying by 100.

 The lower the loan-to-value, the better rates you are likely to be opened up to.
 Reflecting on the previously gathered data, the average LTV in Manchester comes in at around 84%.
 This is only 1% more than the rest of the North West.

-As a Mortgage Broker in Manchester, we would advise that you speak to your local Mortgage Advisor and get an agreement in principle turned around as quick as possible so you can start your First Time Buyer mortgage journey in Manchester right away.
+As a mortgage broker in Manchester, we would advise that you speak to a mortgage advisor and get an agreement in principle turned around as quickly as possible so you can be a first time buyer in Manchester ‘right away’.

 Date Last Edited: February 13, 2024